feedhenry-staff/fh-dev-proxy/README.md

 ```

+If your application is deployed in the FeedHenry cloud the mappings won't take
+effect, so you don't need to add any extra logic to manage local vs. FeedHenry
+environments; your code will simply work as expected!

+## Reserved Routes
+The usual FeedHenry specifc routes are reserved.
+This means that making a
+request to your proxy that has the path _/sys/info/ping_ will be routed to the
+FeedHenry handler for this as will other standard routes.
+The
+potential for this being an issue is very slim.

+## Protocols and HTTPS
+Development requests are _always_ proxied from the local development machine to
+the cloud instance using HTTPS, the cloud will then execute the request using
+the original protocol you specified on your local development machine.

+Only HTTP and HTTPS are supported.

 ## API

 ### proxy
 This is the route handler used for all cloud requests in an express application.
+It will take requests and perform verification and proxying if the request
+contains the correct credentials.

 Use like so: